 For this to work, all connected environments must have both coordinated sampling and W3C trace context propagation enabled.

-- In the Dynatrace menu, go to Settings > Preferences > OneAgent features.
+- Go to Settings > Preferences > OneAgent features.

 - Set W3C trace context switch according to your preferences.